Does Not Wearing a Seatbelt Affect Your Car Accident Injury Claim?

 Of course.
 It’s best to at least get checked out following a collision.
 It’s far easier to successfully negotiate your claim with proven medical evidence from a doctor backing you up.
 Judges and juries also believe truly injured people seek medical help right away.

-Plus, many injuries show up a few days or weeks after the accident.
+Plus, many injuries show up a few days or weeks after the car crash.

 The only case where you shouldn’t go to a doctor is one where you are 100% sure you have no injury whatsoever.
 If you are bruised or even in slight pain, it would be wise to at least get an exam.